home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## Config Flow

-Specify the `config_flow` key if your integration has a config flow to create a config entry.
-When specified, the file `config_flow.py` needs to exist in your integration.
+Specify the `config_flow` key to create a config entry:

 ```json
 {